If there’s any magic to pulling a meal together at the drop of a hat, it’s having a pantry stocked with some basics.

 I start to panic a little when I run out.
 Or when it gets stolen by the dog.
 Recently, my little mutt found a big chunk of it waiting on the counter to be put away.
-And she disposed of it in good natured doggie-style.
+And she disposed of it with good natured doggie style.
 I had a sad face.

 Yes, the real deal is expensive.
 But I buy large pieces, cut off what I need and freeze the rest.
 Keep it wrapped in cheese paper or securely in plastic wrap in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.

 4. Olive oil

 I use extra-virgin olive oil for most of my every day cooking.
 I buy it in gallon containers from stores like Whole Foods and Costco.

 I highly recommend the book Extra Virginity for fascinating insight behind the history and sometimes corrupt business of olive oil.